strayMat/causal-ml-course/slides/penalized_linear_models.typ

   - Basics and #alert[references for formal understanding]

-  - Be able to use the method in practice: #alert[Coding] 👩‍💻 ]
+  - Focus on practical skills: #alert[Coding] 👩‍💻
+]

 #slide(title: "About me 👋")[
   == Matthieu Doutreligne

-  - Master degree in ML and Artificial Intelligence
+  - Master degree in statistical learning and artificial intelligence (Ensae/MVA)

-  - PhD in statistics and informatics (Social Data / scikit-learn team): #linebreak() _Causal methods with machine learning applied to clinical data_
+  - PhD in statistics and informatics (SOcial DAta (soda) / scikit-learn team): #linebreak()
+  #align(center)[_Causal inference with machine learning applied to clinical data_]

-  - Statistian since 4 years at French High Authority of Health
+  - Statistician since 4 years at Haute Autorité de santé (HAS)

-  - Moving at Insee next year
+  - Moving to Insee next year

   === More from the #alert[machine learning] than #alert[economics] culture
 ]